-Damp/condensation staining was noted at internal walls and ceilings which should be repaired a required by a reputable firm of timber and damp specialists and the cost of repairs required should be confirmed prior to purchase.
+Some damp readings were recorded at the walls of the rear living room and also at the rear porch.
+Woodworm damage was also identified in the loft.
+These areas should be investigated and repaired as required by a reputable firm of timber and damp specialists and the cost of repairs required should be confirmed prior to purchase.